-Were there any difficulties in adapting Escaped Alone to an audio play that you didn’t anticipate?
+Were there any difficulties in adapting Escaped Alone that you didn’t anticipate?

 Oddly, like two days before we did a recording session, one of my neighbors got a rooster.
 And this rooster would just crow all day long, and weirdly I've never heard it again since the day of the recording.